CIS565-Fall-2018/Project4-CUDA-Rasterizer/README.md

 *DO NOT* leave the README to the last minute!
 It is a crucial part of the project, and we will not be able to grade you without a good README.

+- performance test
+    - size of tiles
+    - 2 ways of tile-based rasterization vs normal of different primitives at different distances

 ### Credits